mui/material-ui/docs/data/material/guides/shadow-dom/shadow-dom.md

 ### 2. Theme

-MUI components like `Menu`, `Dialog`, `Popover` and others use [React Portal](https://reactjs.org/docs/portals.html) to render a new "subtree" in a container outside of current DOM hierarchy.
+MUI components like `Menu`, `Dialog`, `Popover` and others use [`Portal`](/material-ui/react-portal/) to render a new "subtree" in a container outside of current DOM hierarchy.
 By default, this container is `document.body`.

 But since the styles are applied only inside of the Shadow DOM, we need to render portals inside the Shadow DOM container as well:

 ```tsx
 const theme = createTheme({